jonnonz1/nz-statute-book/acts/public/1981/new-zealand-railways-corporation-act-1981.md

   (e) fells or removes any tree, shrub, or timber growing on any such land,—

 ### 117 Certificate by Corporation to be evidence of certain facts
-(1) A certificate under the seal of the Corporation that any specified land belonging to either Her Majesty or to the Corporation or forming part of a public reserve, or any specified fixed or movable property belonging to the Corporation, is in fact included as portion of a railway or of any service for the carriage of passengers or goods lawfully carried on by the Corporation, or that any railway is in fact open for traffic, shall for all purposes be sufficient evidence of the fact.
+(1) A certificate under the seal of the Corporation that any specified land belonging to either Her Majesty or to the Corporation or forming part of a public reserve or of the common marine and coastal area, or any specified fixed or movable property belonging to the Corporation, is in fact included as portion of a railway or of any service for the carriage of passengers or goods lawfully carried on by the Corporation, or that any railway is in fact open for traffic, shall for all purposes be sufficient evidence of the fact.
 (2) The land or property to which any such certificate relates may be specified therein by words of general or particular description, as the Corporation thinks fit.
 (3) A certificate under the seal of the Corporation, specifying the distance between any 2 points on a railway in accordance with the Corporation record, shall be conclusive evidence of the fact.